Peterson–Žižek debate: Reception

-Several left-wing publications, such as Current Affairs, The Guardian and Jacobin, criticized Peterson for being uninformed on Marxism and seemingly ill-prepared for the debate.
+Several publications, such as Current Affairs, The Guardian and Jacobin, criticized Peterson for being uninformed on Marxism and seemingly ill-prepared for the debate.
 Harrison Fluss and Sam Miller of Jacobin reported that Peterson made many factual errors, such as misunderstanding the labour theory of value, incorrectly associating Marx broadly with identity politics, and denying the existence of a Marxist philosophy of nature.
 Stephen Marche of The Guardian wrote that Peterson's opening remarks about The Communist Manifesto were "vague and not particularly informed", and that Peterson seemed generally unprepared, while Jordan Foissy of Vice wrote that Peterson was "completely vacuous", making "ludicrous claims like no one has ever gotten power through exploiting people".
-Der Spiegel concluded that Žižek won the debate clearly, describing Peterson as "vain enough to show up to an artillery charge with a pocket knife".
+Der Spiegel concluded that Žižek won the debate clearly, describing Peterson as "so vain he showed up to an artillery battle with a pocket knife".

 Writing for Current Affairs, Benjamin Studebaker criticized both Peterson and Žižek, calling the debate "one of the most pathetic displays in the history of intellectuals arguing with each other in public".
 Studebaker wrote that "Žižek read a bizarre, meandering, canned speech which had very little to do with anything Peterson said or with the assigned topic.
 This is a pity, because Peterson made an argument I have seen many times, one which is incredibly easy to beat."
 Studebaker concludes that "Peterson didn't prepare.
 There was an opportunity.
 But Žižek was too busy complaining about identity politics and his status within academia to try.
 He's the sort of aging quitter we all hope to never be."

 In commenting directly on how the debate was received, Žižek wrote: "It is typical that many comments on the debate pointed out how Peterson's and my position are really not so distinct, which is literally true in the sense that, from their standpoint, they cannot see the difference between the two of us: I am as suspicious as Peterson.
 So as I saw it, the task of this debate was to at least clarify our differences."